-- (a) The service organization's description of its system; - (b) A written statement by the service organization that, in all material respects, and based on suitable criteria: - (i) The description fairly presents the service organization's system as designed and implemented throughout the specified period; - (ii) The controls related to the control objectives stated in the service organization's description of its system were suitably designed throughout the specified period; and - (iii) The controls related to the control objectives stated in the service organization's description of its system operated effectively throughout the specified period; and - (c) A service auditor's assurance report that: - (i) Conveys a reasonable assurance conclusion about the matters in (b)(i)-(iii) above; and - (ii) Includes a description of the tests of controls and the results thereof.
+- (ii) The controls related to the control objectives stated in the service organization's description of its system were suitably designed throughout the specified period; and - (iii) The controls related to the control objectives stated in the service organization's description of its system operated effectively throughout the specified period; and - (iii) A service auditor's assurance report that: - (i) Conveys a reasonable assurance conclusion about the matters in (b)(i)-(iii) above; and - (ii) Includes a description of the tests of controls and the results thereof.

-Responsible party (in the context of the SLSAEs)-The party(ies) responsible for the underlying subject matter.
+Responsible party- The party(ies) responsible for the underlying subject matter.